 Climbing partnerships or groups will be organised on the way to the crag or when we arrive.
 If you're keen to climb a particular grade, want to climb with somebody more experienced or think you're being forgotten, please speak up!

-The minibus leaves the Keble Road pick-up point at 8am sharp.
+The minibus leaves the Iffley Road Sports Centre pick-up point at 8am sharp.

 We generally stop off on route at a service station for a mid-journey break.